Ishu6129/ML/Air_Fuel_Predict/README.md

 The serialized model file, `linear_regression_model.pkl`, must be located in the `Air_Fuel_Predict` directory within the project structure for predictions to function properly.

 ---

-This README provides a clear overview of the model, its input requirements, and its expected output.